The Essential/Non-Essential Doctrine Debacle

 Since the beginning, the Adversary has sown division regarding doctrine within the professing people of God.
 Some may regard a specific doctrine as vital and “not suitable for discussion or disagreement”; others may regard the same doctrine as optional, controversial, or simply beyond human understanding (and therefore off-limits from a so-called "practical" point-of-view).
 Since the Bible presents fellowship as an operating principle of the assembly, any disagreement is a “bad thing” and should therefore be avoided.

-If “good men disagree” on any single doctrine, then it is therefore regarded as prudent (in this defective and unbiblical view) to regard that doctrine as non-essential—or at the very least, its discussion and/or debate is something to be limited or avoided altogether.
+If “good men disagree” on any single doctrine, then it is therefore regarded as prudent to regard that doctrine as non-essential—or at the very least, its discussion and/or debate is something to be limited or avoided altogether.
+After all, aren't Christians supposed to maintain "fellowship"?

 The “Criterion”: an Artificial and Unbiblical Distinction